sergeyshpadyrev/react-native-easy-router/readme.md

 router.pop({ type: 'bottom', duration: 500, easing: 'ease-in-out' })
 ```

+#### Custom animations

-Also you can pass your custom animation type to animation parameters.
+Also you can pass your custom animation types to router.
 Where type is array consisting of:

 | Index | Type    | Description                                                      |
 | ----- | ------- | ---------------------------------------------------------------- |